netsec-ethz/rains/DESIGN-NOTES.md

 - Pointers to delegation assertions are stored in the assertion cache to answer received delegation queries as well as in the zone key cache which is internally used to lookup public keys.
-- It must be possible to update peer and zone blacklists at runtime such that an external service or coprocess analyzing rainsd's logging in real time can defend DoS attacks.
+- It must be possible to update peer and zone blacklists at runtime such that an external service or coprocess analyzing rainsd's logging in real time can defend misbehavior and attacks (e.g. DoS)
 - It must be possible to configure a server such that it does only iterative lookups for a specified list of addresses.
 - It must be possible to configure a server to which other server address(es) it sends recursive